HabibaaMohey/I-Wish-Java-Application/README.md

 # The client-side
 -It provides several features.

--User registration.
+1) User registration.

--Sign-in.
+2) Sign-in.

--Adding or removing friends.
+3) Adding or removing friends.

--Accepting or declining friend requests.
+4) Accepting or declining friend requests.

--Creating, updating, and deleting wish lists.
+5) Creating, updating, and deleting wish lists.

--Viewing friends' lists.
+6) Viewing friends' lists.

--Contributing to the purchase of items from friends' lists.
+7) Contributing to the purchase of items from friends' lists.

--Notifies users when an item has been purchased or received as a gift.
+8) Notifies users when an item has been purchased or received as a gift.